deadlyvipers/dojo_rules/introduction.md

 **Introduction**

-SOme blurb about me for the codeschool course and my typing is awful in vim.
+Some blurb about me for the codeschool course and my typing is awful in vim.
+I enjoyed the JavaScript path on codeschool.